 What are nasal polyps?

-Nasal polyps are benign growths that occur on the lining of the nasal passages and sinuses.
-A polyp forms when the mucus membranes in the nose or sinuses become inflamed and swell over a prolonged period of time.
-Sinuses are small air filled cavities located throughout the facial bones.
-When the polyps grow large enough, they will block the nasal passageways and sinuses and lead to sinus infections and breathing problems.
+Nasal polyps are benign (non-cancerous) growths that form on the lining of the nasal passages and sinuses (small air-filled cavities located throughout the facial bones.)
+A polyp develops when the mucus membranes in the nose or sinuses become inflamed and swell over a long period of time.
+When the polyps grow large enough, they can block the nasal passageways and sinuses and lead to sinus infections and breathing problems.

 What are the symptoms of nasal polyps?